Comparative Research Grant 2023

 • The application has to be submitted by a university or knowledge institute, Dutch or non-Dutch.

-• The applicant(s) have adequate institutional information on the countries and products they want to compare
+• The applicant(s) have adequate institutional knowledge on the countries and the regulatory, policy and product choices they want to compare across countries.

 • The project is well-grounded in academic research and has a clear link to the pension practice.